isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-Using an `uninitialized` or sentinel value is a symptom of a problem and not a
+Using a value representing "uninitialized" is a symptom of a problem and not a solution:
-solution:

     widget i = uninit;  // bad
     widget j = uninit;